Learning Firmly Nonexpansive Operators

 This shows that the operator $T_r$ we want to learn should act as a denoiser on the discrete gradients of the original image $\hat u$.
-In fact, since $\delta$ is Gaussian and $D$ is a linear operator, $v/\sigma$ is again Gaussian.
+In fact, since $\delta$ is Gaussian and $D$ is a linear operator, $v/\sigma$ could also be chosen Gaussian.
 For simplicity, we suppose that $v/\sigma$ is distributed as $N(0,\tilde \eta ^2 \mathrm{Id})$ for some $\tilde \eta>0$.
-This motivates us to consider pixelwise noisy gradients of images as inputs (called $\bar x_i \in \R^2$ in \cref{sec3}) and their corresponding clean pixelwise gradients as outputs (called $\bar z_i\in \R^2$ at the beginning of \cref{exps}).
+This motivates us to consider pixelwise noisy gradients of images as inputs (called $\bar x_i \in \R^2$ in \cref{sec3}) and their corresponding clean pixelwise gradients as outputs (called $\bar z_i\in \R^2$ at the beginning of \cref{sec:learningPA}).
 For constructing the training set, we use a noise level $\tilde \eta$ independent of $\eta$, since we want to be able to denoise images with various levels of noise.
-In fact, once the operator $T_r$ is learned and fixed, we use the step-size $\sigma$ as regularization parameter as we discussed at the end of \cref{sec:pnp}.
+In fact, once the operator $T_r$ is learned and fixed, we use the step-size $\sigma$ as regularization parameter, as already discussed.